GeisielMelo/Weather/README.md

 # Weather forecast

-This project is a weather application that provides real-time weather information based on the user's exact location using geolocation.
-It displays the current temperature, weather conditions, and a detailed forecast for the next 24 hours, updated every 3 hours.
-The application is built using React and Axios for data fetching from the OpenWeatherMap API.
+This project is a weather application that provides real-time weather information based on the user's exact location using Geolocation.
+It includes a search bar implementation for users to search for weather conditions in specific locations.
+The application displays the current temperature, weather conditions, and a detailed forecast for the next 24 hours, which is updated every 3 hours.
+Built using React and Axios, the weather application fetches data from the OpenWeatherMap API to ensure accurate and up-to-date weather information.

 ## Screenshots